tewhatuora/api-standards/docs/api-development/02-API Design.md

   full lifecycle will be potential API resources.
 There is typically one API operation for each entity lifecycle state transition.

-- There should be only one API function for one business outcome (e.g. change an address)
+- There should be only one API operation for one business outcome (e.g. change an address)

 - Consider using query parameters in URLs for different granularity of resources.
 For example, /appointments could return a list of